You will get access: Iyabo Ojo's daughter speaks on benefits of having celeb mum

 "Last last all of us have celebrity parents for raising us from infants to this stage without any deformation.
 And we get special treatment for that because we be spec."

-Priscilla Ojo's friend shows up at her 21st birthday party in cinderella gown
+Priscilla Ojo's friend shows up at her 21st birthday party in a cinderella gown

-Legit.ng previously reported that Iyabo Ojo's daughter, Prescilla, hosted friends at her exclusive birthday party.
+Legit.ng previously reported that Iyabo Ojo's daughter hosted friends at her exclusive birthday party.

 The Hollywood themed party had a number of celebrity guests who turned up in different lovely outfits.